-This depends on where you live.
-We recommend you check with your local primary industries and agriculture authorities or link up with your nearest beekeepers’ association to find out what is required in your jurisdiction.
-You might have to check with your local council because some local authorities have banned beekeeping in built-up areas.
+We recommend you check with your local primary industries and agriculture authorities or link up with your nearest beekeepers’ association to find out what is required in your jurisdiction before you set up a new hive.

 If I haven’t kept bees before should I get a Flow Hive?

 viewed 29,474 times